chrisleekr/binance-trading-bot/README.md

      - It will only purchase the maximum purchase amount or less.
      - It will not purchase if the base asset, such as BTC, has enough balance to place a stop-loss limit order.
+     - If trading is disabled, then the bot won't place an order.
    - If the current price is higher than the lowest closed price, then _do not buy._